rajvamsi021/Emojify-using-Face-recognition-with-ML/README.md

 4) As of today there are 7 facial expressions .

 # Facial expressions used
-0 -Neutral
+0 Neutral
-1 - Happy
+1 - Smile/Happy
 2 - Sad
 3 - Wink
 4 - Kiss